MAGIS ID MODEL

 7. Training Plan

-Gagne's 9 events of instruction for Pixlr workshop for college instructors, 2015
+Gagne's 9 events of instruction for Pixlr workshop, 2015

 8. How-to Guide